Recycle Dryer Lint to Make Fake Tombstones Look Old

 Do a Load of Laundry and Save the Lint

 Here's a good motivator to do an extra load or two of laundry—the more dryer lint, the more faux moss you can make.
 Those with a multi-pet household are at an advantage here.
 Put away that lint roller.
 More cat and/or dog hair = more dryer lint.
 Wash a load of light-colored clothing—you've got light-grey -tinged dryer lint.
 Wash a load of dark colors—you've got dark lint.
 You get the idea.

 Wad-Up Lint; Gather Your Tools & Ingredients

 Once you have a big fuzzy wad of lint in hand (or faux hand, as pictured), it's time to gather your other tools and ingredients to make faux moss.

 - Dryer lint

-- 2 or more shades of green craft paint: dark, medium, light for your favorite shades of moss
+- Two or more shades of green craft or acrylic paint: dark, medium, and light for your favorite shades of moss

 - Craft glue